Petar Čule: University

 Šarić wanted to secure the state stipend for Čule.
-Although his grades were satisfying, Čule also needed confirmation on the property status of his parents.
+Although his grades were satisfactory, Čule also needed confirmation on the property status of his parents.
 However, the bishop of Mostar-Duvno Alojzije Mišić intended to appoint him a parish priest in Blagaj, from where he expelled a local Franciscan for disorderly conduct and couldn't replace him with another Franciscan due to the opposition from the locals.
-The Provincial of the Herzegovinian Franciscans asked Mišić to find a diocesan priest for the task. Čule was supposed to take the post on 8 September 1921.
-This endangered Čule's intention to continue his education.
-However, the Provincial changed his mind, and proposed Mišić yet another Franciscan for the duty.
-Mišić agreed to drop the appointment but still insisted to keep Čule as a parish priest or a chaplain.
+The Provincial of the Herzegovinian Franciscans asked Mišić to find a diocesan priest. Čule was supposed to take the post on 8 September 1921—this endangered Čule's intention to continue his education.
+However, the Provincial changed his mind and proposed Mišić yet another Franciscan for the duty.
+Mišić agreed to drop the appointment but still insisted on keeping Čule as a parish priest or a chaplain.
 Nevertheless, Čule asked the bishop to send him for further education.
 The time for the stipend already expired.
 However, the rector of the Catholic Faculty of Theology in Sarajevo Antun Prešern managed to arrange a place for Čule at the Jesuit Collegium Canisianum in Innsbruck, Austria.
 As he didn't manage to secure the stipend, Čule managed his financing by himself.
 At the end of September 1921, Čule was in Innsbruck.
 The study system was the same as in Sarajevo, which suited Čule.
 On 12 July 1912, Čule defended his doctoral thesis titled De statu hominis of St. Bonaventure and was given the title of doctor of theology.
 He finished his studied in Innsbruck with summa cum laude.